 In November, Trenton reentered the Pacific and rejoined the Battle Force, becoming an element of Cruiser Division 3.
 From 1941 to mid-1944, the ship served with the Southeast Pacific Force.
 At the time of America's entry into the war early in December of 1941, she was moored at Balboa in the Canal Zone.
 During the early part of 1942, Trenton escorted convoys to Bora Bora in the Society Islands where the Navy was constructing a fuel depot.
 From mid-1942 to mid-1944, she patrolled the western coast of South America between the Canal Zone and the Strait of Magellan.

-For the remainder of the war, Trenton patrolled the waters of Alaska and the Aleutian Islands and made periodic sweeps of the Kuril Islands.
-On 18 February, she returned to Paramushiru to pound shore installations.
-A (month later, she bombarded Matsuwa.
+For the remainder of the war, Trenton patrolled the waters of Alaska and the Aleutian Islands and made periodic sweeps of the Kurils.
+On 18 February 1945, she returned to Paramushiru to pound shore installations.
+A month later, she bombarded Matsuwa.
 On 10 June, the light cruiser shelled Matsuwa once more and made an antishipping sweep before conducting another bombardment during the evening hours of the llth.
-Between 23 and 25 June, Trenton, conducted her last offensive operation of the war, an antishipping sweep of the central Kurils.
+Between 23 and 25 June, Trenton conducted her last offensive operation of the war, an antishipping sweep of the central Kurils.
 Task Force 94 split into two units.
-Trenton encountered no enemy shipping, but the other unit sank five ships of a small convoy.
+While Trenton encountered no enemy shipping, the other unit sank five ships of a small convoy.

-Trenton earned one battle star :for World War II
+Trenton earned one battle star for her World War II service.